segmentio/segment-docs/src/engage/content/email/visual-html-editor.md

 ## HTML Editor

 Use the HTML editor on the left to maintain your email template with code.
-Import existing code or build a new template in the editor.
+Copy and paste existing code or build a new template in the editor.

 Engage displays any changes you make to the HTML editor in the [visual editor](#visual-editor) in real-time.
-However, if there are any errors in your code, you must fix the errors before Engage displays your updates.
+However, if there are any errors detected in your code, you must fix the errors before Engage displays your updates.

 ### Error flagging

 Engage displays in-line error flags in the code editor to help you debug your code.
-If there are errors, Engage doesn't render any content in the visual editor until you've debugged your code.
+If there are errors, Engage doesn't render any of the updated content in the visual editor until you've debugged your code.

 ## Personalize with merge tags
 Add merge tags to personalize your message with user profile traits.